BoaPi/learning-rust/README.md

 * it enables memory safety guarantees without a garbage collector
 * **ownership** is a set of rules to govern how the memory gets managed
 * if any rule is violated, the programm won't compile
 * allocated memory will be returned to the **memory allocator**, when the variable that owns it is out of scope
+* when a variable goes out of scope, rust calls `drop` to return the allocated memory the the memory allocator

 ### Ownership rules